 - If asked what must be believed or what must be done to be saved, people on their own will come up with a thousand different answers.
 Some will be flat wrong.
 Some will impose unnecessary burdens.
 Some will only make sense at one time in history.
 Some will zero in on one true aspect of the faith to the exclusion of the others.
 This is why there have been thousands of denominations of our separated brethren.

 - To speak for Christ one must have a mandate from Christ.
 The apostles had this directly from Christ.
-Our pope and bishops united to him have this mandate, too.
+Our pope and bishops united to the pope have this mandate, too.

 - We can also see the mercy of Christ in this decision about Gentile Christians.
 It is hard enough to be a follower of Christ in this life.
 The Church did not want to impose any unnecessary burdens on Gentile converts.